How an International mutual fund can add value to your portfolio?

 How are international funds taxed?

-From a taxation perspective, international funds are treated on par with debt mutual funds.
-For a holding period of lesser than three years, the investor is required to pay short term capital gains tax on the profits at his/her tax slab.
-When the fund is held for more than three years, the investor will get indexation benefit as the profit is treated as a long-term capital gain.
-Post indexation, the gain is taxed at 20 per cent.
+For a holding period of less than two years, the investor is required to pay short term capital gains tax on the profits at his/her tax slab.
+When the fund is held for more than two years, the gain is taxed at 12.5%.

 Conclusion-